silviamaggi/smd-com/_posts/2023-09-11-books-im-reading.md

 ## In progress

-- _Breakfast at the Hotel Déjà Vu_, by Paul Torday
+- _Normal People_, by Sally Rooney
 - _The Menopause Brain_, by Dr Lisa Mosconi

 ## Parked